-The second aspect of confusion is perhaps of greater significance.
+14. The second aspect of confusion is perhaps of greater significance.
 Although not found in the statutes, there is a distinction concerning misleading or deceptive conduct between statements of fact and statements of opinion.
-In an oft-cited, and applied, statement by Bowen CJ, Lockhart and Fitzgerald JJ in Global Sportsman, the Full Court of the Federal Court said:29
+In an oft-cited, and applied, statement by Bowen CJ, Lockhart and Fitzgerald JJ in Global Sportsman, the Full Federal Court said:26

-The non-fulfilment of a promise when the time for performance arrives does not of itself establish that the promisor did not intend to perform it when it was made or that the promisor's intention lacked any, or any adequate, foundation.
+"The non-fulfilment of a promise when the time for performance arrives does not of itself establish that the promisor did not intend to perform it when it was made or that the promisor's intention lacked any, or any adequate, foundation.
 Similarly, that a prediction proves inaccurate does not of itself establish that the maker of the prediction did not believe that it would eventuate or that the belief lacked any, or any adequate, foundation.
 Likewise, the incorrectness of an opinion (assuming that can be established) does not of itself establish that the opinion was not held by the person who expressed it or that it lacked any, or any adequate, foundation.

-...
+- ...
 An expression of opinion which is identifiable as such conveys no more than that the opinion expressed is held and perhaps that there is a basis for the opinion.
-At least if those conditions are met, an expression of opinion, however erroneous, misrepresents nothing.
+At least if those conditions are met, an expression of opinion, however erroneous, misrepresents nothing". - 15.
 If the court decides that the opinion-maker ought be taken to have been understood by the relevant reader/recipient to have made an express, or implicit, representation that there was a reasonable basis for the opinion, then the maker will have engaged in misleading or deceptive conduct if there was no reasonable basis for it.
-For example, if a professional real estate valuer values a property for mortgage lending purposes, the valuer will convey to the prospective lender that the
+For example, if a professional real estate valuer values a property for mortgage lending purposes, the valuer will convey to the prospective lender that the valuer's opinion is based on reasonable grounds.
+The court will decide whether the plaintiff lender is correct concerning its allegation that the (over)valuation which it relied